KMahoney/kmahoney.github.io/_posts/2016-01-13-tests-vs-types.markdown

 findIndexOk y z = ...
 {% endhighlight %}

-Read this as "for all elements, and all vectors of that elements type, if an index is found the element must be in the vector, and if an index is not found the element must not be in the vector"
+Read the type signature of `findIndexOk` as "for all elements, and all vectors of that elements type, if an index is found the element must be in the vector, and if an index is not found the element must not be in the vector"

 So everything is covered!
 What's the downside?
 Well, it can be tricky to write these proofs.
 At least for me.
 If you're curious enough to see the proof in full, read the